itiger-cluster/itiger-cluster.github.io/_pages/acknowledgement.md

     <p>NSF</p>

 This material is based upon work supported by the National Science Foundation under Grant No. 2318210.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s)
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.